 The BACB requires exam candidates to hold a master’s or higher degree in Applied Behavior Analysis, Psychology, or Education that meets BACB acceptable degree definitions and that includes substantial coursework in applied behavior analysis.

-Programs on the BACB-Approved Course Sequence (ACS) list have been pre-approved as meeting the curriculum requirements.
-All programs accredited by the Association of Behavior Analysis International (ABAI) include the ACS and meet curriculum requirements.
+Programs that specify having the Verified Course Sequence (VCS) have been pre-approved as meeting the curriculum requirements.
+All programs accredited by the Association of Behavior Analysis International (ABAI) include the VCS and meet curriculum requirements.
 Programs through schools accredited by other accrediting bodies recognized by the US Department of Education may also meet curriculum requirements, but would be subject to a syllabus evaluation since they lack pre-approval.

 ABAI-accredited online degree programs allow you the flexibility to complete coursework from anywhere, avoiding expensive relocation costs and out-of-state tuition fees.